FemkeBatsleer/IBMBembix/README.md

 - directory 'analyse runs': two scripts to extract the parameters and calculate summary statistics: spatial pattern statistics and network analyses from the runs of the IBM; H_* scripts are helper scripts used in the two main scripts

 ## ABC
 - directory 'analyse field data': script (.Rmd) to calculate summary statistics: spatial pattern statistics and network analyses.
 Input are 'Distances field.txt' and 'Output field.txt'.
-The map 'Outputs' gives the outputs for these of the IBM runs made on the HPC@UGent.
+The map 'Outputs' gives the output of the field data and outputs for these of the IBM runs made on the HPC@UGent.
 These are used in the actual ABC analysis.

-Summary_stats_field.txt --> output
+- directory 'ABC analysis' contains the actual ABC analysis.